eriter/static-site-stack/readme.md

 2. Include a `declare-font-face(...)` line for each variant, making sure to assign the proper font-weight and font-style to each, but keeping them in the same font-family (see default implementation there as an example)
 3. Declare a handy font-family variable in source/stylesheets/libraries/_settings.sass
 4. Style at will!

+### Reset
+This stack includes the Compass reset, and part of Groundworks's.
+We need Groundwork's box-sizing reset, but we don't need to reset all the elements, so we set the Groundwork variable $reset-elements to nothing.

+The long story: Because we include Groundwork in an entirely searapte css load path (vendor.sass), it is difficult to stop the Groundwork reset from overwriting basic single-class styling.
+So, we just do the Compass reset in our custom styles load path (application.sass), so we rely on previous load-order specificity to not overwrite.